Fish Tacos with Honey-Lime Slaw

 Instructions

-Make the Fish Taco Slaw
+Make the Taco Slaw

 Make the Fish Tacos

-- Meanwhile, heat 1 tablespoon olive oil over medium heat.
+- Meanwhile, heat 1 tablespoon olive oil over medium heat in a large skillet.
 Sprinkle both sides of the fish with cumin, chili powder, garlic powder, and ½ teaspoon salt.
-Place the fish in the pan and sauté until browned and cooked through, flipping once, about 3-4 minutes per side.

-Make the Fish Taco Sauce
+Make the Sauce

 - Make the white sauce by combining the mayonnaise, lime juice, and pepper in a small bowl.
 Whisk until well combined.